Learning Invariant Representations under General Interventions on the Response: Invariant Matching Property and Theoretical Guarantees

-\item When $X_{2}$ is intervened through either the mean or variance, a relation as in~\eqref{inv_rel_x2} that is based on $X_{5}^{e}$ will not hold. \item Combining the interventions above, there will be one invariant relation left,
+\item When $X_{2}$ is intervened through either the mean or variance as illustrated in Fig.~\ref{fig_toy2}(b), a relation as in~\eqref{inv_rel_x2} that is based on $X_{5}^{e}$ will not hold. \item Combining the interventions above along with an intervention on $X_{3}$ through the noise variance as illustrated in Fig.~\ref{fig_toy2} (c), there will be one invariant relation left,